andreasmhallberg/readingnotes/Frasier, 1982. Making and correcting errors during sentence comprehension.md

 - Eye-tracking experiment with garden paths.
 [Suspect in that commas are not used and would have disambiguated sentences.]

+- [No data on anwers to comprehension question.]

 - Readers react to garden-paths with either.
 196
   - *Chaos*: Long fixations and short forward saccades.
 Unable to reanalyze sentence.